Managing PCSD - “Post Commencement Stress Disorder”

 What to do:

 Be comfortable in the knowledge that many graduates both from undergraduate and graduate school feel post commencement anxiety.
 This reaction is entirely normal and presently common,especially because of the uncertain job market.
 Take control of your emotions, allow yourself to feel blue, but then work your way out of your blues by focusing on your positive factors, including pride in what you've achieved.
 Next, consider new goals and a new plan to reach these new goals.
 Accepting new challenges is the prescription to motivate you out of the graduation blues.

 Please remember that everything you focus on expands.
 Focus on the positive and chances are that your commencement blues will change to a happy tune.

 Dr. Bernard Luskin, LMFT, is CEO of www.LuskinInternational.com.
 He has been recognized with life achievement awards by The European Union, Irish Government, California State University at Los Angeles and the UCLA Doctoral Alumni Association for contributions to psychology, education and media.
-The American Psychological Association Media Psychology Division acknowledged him with its 2011 Lifetime Achievement award for Contributions to Media Psychology.
-He has been elected President of the Media Psychology Division for 2014.
+The American Psychological Association Media Psychology Division acknowledged him with its Lifetime Achievement award for Contributions to Media Psychology.
+Luskin is President Emeritus of the Society for Media Psychology and Technology of the American Psychological Association.
+He has served as CEO of eight colleges and universities and is presently Chancellor, Ventura County Community College District.
 Send questions to: BernieLuskin@gmail.com.